TuanYi/LombScargle/README.md

 Please feel free to use, modify, and distribute this toolbox.

-Any suggestions to improve the code or bug reports are most welcome!
+Any suggestions to improve the code or bug reports are most welcomed!